 Delivering a radically positive customer experience in utilities requires a deep knowledge of what people could need and want.

-> In order to provide extraordinary levels of personalization, utility providers can (and should) use the abundance of data they receive every day productively.
+To provide extraordinary levels of personalisation, utility providers can (and should) use the abundance of data they receive every day productively.

-> Roberta Bigliani at IDC says that customers are frustrated because they know the utilities have their data, but they don’t use it in ways that improve the customer experience.
+Roberta Bigliani at IDC says that customers are frustrated because they know the utilities have their data, but they don’t use it in ways that improve the customer experience.
 At the same time, most providers have a multitude of opportunities for enhancing CX.
 With help of machine learning and intelligent data processing, companies can identify consumption patterns and use the results to create specifically tailored offers for a particular user base, educate consumers about power conservation and smart usage, improve the transparency of the billing process, and many more.
 That’s one of the most essential customer experience trends in utilities.

 The traditional call centres don’t have enough capacity to handle each customer with the attention they demand.
 Also, multiple channels of company-user interactions have to be supervised: 96% of energy and utility businesses use more than 3 ways of communication, including phone calls, email, social media and messaging apps.

 To aid customer care representatives and elevate the stress they are under, 7 out of 10 companies use some kind of customer management software.
 73% of them employ smart technologies like artificial intelligence to enhance software performance.

 CGS proves, that consumers want to have the opportunity to handle more tasks by themselves, a behaviour that benefits both a company and a customer.
 Utilities can support this initiative by offering their users a self-care portal where they can view and manage their services.
 These platforms user intuitive, satisfy the most requests from consumers and notify the operators when the issue is too complicated or unusual.
 The perfect technology to answer all the mentioned demands is hyper-automation, a combination of multiple intelligent technologies like AI and ML.